xiaoxianyu-office/mm/Mobs/Options.md

 **PreventTeleport: \[true/false\]**

-      * Meant for Enderman but //might// work on other mobs.
+      * Meant for Endermen but //might// work on other mobs.
 May break teleport skills!
       * Defaults to false.

 **HeldBlock: `[Material]`**